WARP4dot52/lambda/poincare/doc/tree.md

-# Trees
+# Tree data structure

 [`Tree`](../src/memory/tree.h) is the central data structure in Poincare.

 It stores an arbitrary
 long, editable tree as a contiguous chunk of memory that can be easily moved, copied and compared.
 Tools are provided to edit them safely, build them at compile time or runtime and rewrite them using pattern-matching.

 It is designed for space-efficiency and may be manipulated at a low-level